Gradergage/graphics-2018/README.md

 Course uses [OpenCV](https://opencv.org/) library to perform some task

 ### Lab 1
-main task of it - finding the shift vectors on the shifted image
+Main task of it - finding the shift vectors on the shifted image